sebadorn/prd-better-search/README.md

     lessc --clean-css server/screen.less > server/screen.css

-Then upload everything needed to your server.
+Then upload everything the application needs to your server.
 The final structure on the server should look like this:

     index-data/
       books.json